Adrita-Khan/RFI_Mitigation_Review/README.md

 ## Motivation

-Radio astronomy is uniquely vulnerable to interference from terrestrial and satellite-based transmissions.
-The rapid growth of satellite constellations and global communication infrastructure has intensified the challenge, leading to corrupted data and false detections.
+Radio astronomy is particularly vulnerable to interference from terrestrial and satellite-based transmissions.
+The rapid expansion of satellite constellations and global communication networks has made this challenge more severe, often resulting in corrupted data and false detections.

 ### Key Challenges